 However, if an Uber/Lyft driver does have the app on and is also waiting for a ride, contingent coverage with limits of $50,000/$100,000 will apply.
 And if a rideshare driver has a passenger in their vehicle or if they have already accepted a rider and are picking up the rider, the rideshare company’s $1 million commercial coverage goes into effect.

 Both Uber and Lyft have taken aggressive action towards keeping their drivers enlisted as independent contractors.
 This strongly works in the company’s benefit, as the driver would be at fault for any wrongdoings while on the job.

 However, there have been many news reports about rideshare drivers engaging in sexual misconduct, driving while intoxicated and even being involved in physical altercations.
-Though these billion dollar rideshare companies have taken a strong stance against the California Bill AB5, their efforts have been in vain as it now understood that rideshare drivers ARE employees.
+Though these billion dollar rideshare companies have taken a strong stance against the California Assembly Bill (AB5), their efforts have been in vain as it now understood that rideshare drivers ARE employees.

 California is in the process of enforcing its AB 5 bill and the rules regarding rideshare drivers’ employee classification are changing dramatically.
 According to this new law, many of California’s independent contractors, including everyone from rideshare drivers to exotic dancers, are considered as employees.

 Therefore, if there is an accident involving personal injury and property damage, the ridesharing company may be held responsible.
 If you were involved in an accident and you are unsure of your rights or whether you should file a claim, it is crucial that you contact the experienced Uber/Lyft attorneys at West Coast Trial Lawyers to help understand your rights.